top of page

 PS Portrait.jpg

 Joe & Kellen's work has been performed at Lincoln Center, The Kennedy Center, and on Broadway at the Theatre World Awards.
-Their newest show, It Came From Outer Space, had successful runs at Chicago Shakespeare Theater and TheatreSquared in summer 2022, with new productions in the works.
+Their show It Came From Outer Space had successful runs at Chicago Shakespeare Theater and TheatreSquared in summer 2022, and Todd vs. the Titanic, their newest show (with bookwriter Scott Rothman), had its World Premiere in the summer of 2024.

 Joe also wrote two children's musicals for TheaterWorksUSA with Marcus Stevens: Dragons Love Tacos (based on the bestselling book) and Live & Let Spy, which Joe also directed in its original filmed production.